19 May 2026

 The right participants can make or break your research.
 With the right match, you can uncover feedback that drives your project forward.
 But if you miss the mark, you risk collecting data that doesn't reflect real user needs.

-Before recruiting participants, clearly defining what your study aims to achieve is crucial.
-Here’s what you should consider:
+Before recruiting participants, clearly define what your study aims to achieve.
+Here's what to consider:

 • Define your research goals: What do you hope to learn?
 Whether you're testing a product or conducting a survey, clarifying your objectives will guide your recruitment process.

-• Determine the sample size: How many study participants will provide meaningful data?
-Larger studies may need a bigger sample, but smaller, more focused studies can often yield insights with fewer participants (the oft-quoted Jakob Nielsen report recommends 5 users, as often as you can afford, to be optimal).
+• Determine the sample size: How many participants will provide meaningful data?
+Larger studies may need a bigger sample, but smaller, more focused studies can often yield insights with fewer participants.
+The oft-cited Jakob Nielsen report recommendation suggests five users is often enough to surface the majority of usability issues.

 Find your perfect research participants in minutes